mideind/GreynirCorrect/README.rst

    mæli
    .

-To perform full spelling and grammar analysis of a sentence:
+To perform full spelling and grammar analysis of a sentence from Python code:

 .. code-block:: python